vladmandic/pigallery/README.md

 ### And it's **FAST**

-- Initial access (no cache) of database with 10,000 images completes in less than 1 minute
+- Initial access (no cache) of database with 10,000 images completes in less than 1 minute (depending on your network speed)
-  (if your internet link is not a bottleneck)
 - Subsequent access (cached) with incremental database updates: less than 5 seconds for application startup and gallery load

 If you'd like to include any additional image analysis (additional machine models or static analysis), drop a note!